 He directed the Frank Lloyd Wright Foundation Honors at the Guggenheim Museum and wrote and produced a new television pilot, MUNHALL, starring George Wendt.

 He was named one of Pittsburgh's "40 Under 40" by Pittsburgh Magazine and PUMP and also Whitehall Borough's 2012 Citizen of the Year for his contributions to the arts and his community.
 In 2014, appeared on stage originating the role of Henry Winslow in the world premiere of Kooman and Dimond's JUDGE JACKIE JUSTICE at the CLO Cabaret.
+His latest musical works: BOUND IN BEFORE, 2019 Point Park University Dance and NORMAL-C, commissioned by Beacon College and available for rental.
 He is currently writing a new musical experience, ANDY'S PARTY, a multimedia production featuring the life of Andy Warhol.

 Choreographer and Educator, Kiesha Lalama has created more than 40 works for the stage and screen.
 Most recently, Kiesha choreographed for the hit film, Perks of Being a Wallflower, Dayton Contemporary Dance Company, All Shook Up for North Shore Music Theatre, the National High School Musical Theater Awards on Broadway (featured on the hit PBS series Broadway or Bust) "Alegria" for Giordano Jazz Dance Chicago, "Torque" for the August Wilson Center Dance Ensemble and A Grand Night For Singing, Ruthless!
 The Musical and Judge Jackie Justice for the Pittsburgh CLO Cabaret Theater.
 Her conceived and choreographed full-length dance theatre production, The Bench received rave reviews and was honored to make it to the Pittsburgh Post Gazette’s "Best of Dance" Top Ten list in both 2009 and 2010.
 Lalama has created works for companies such as Ballet Arkansas, Eisenhower Dance Ensemble, Houston Metropolitan Dance Company, Jazz Dance World Congress, Missouri Contemporary Ballet, the Youth American Grand Prix, Kansas City Starlight Theatre and the films Sorority Row and The Perks of Being a Wallflower.